MichalOpoka/ecfr/cfr/title-31-Money-Finance-Treasury/subtitle-A-Office-Secretary-Treasury/part-50-Terrorism-Risk-Insurance-Program/subpart-A-General-Provisions/section-50.4.md

 (ii) Extra-contractual damages awarded against, or paid by, an insurer; or

-(iii) Payments by an insurer in excess of policy limits.
+(iii) Payments by an insurer in excess of policy limits; or

+(iv) Amounts paid by a policyholder as required under the terms and conditions of property and casualty insurance issued by an insurer.

 (o) *Insurer* means any entity, including any affiliate of the entity, that meets the following requirements: